Set the Tone

 Brass instruments do not produce sound; brass players produce sound by the buzzing of the lip as the driving force of the brass sound.
 There is so much for a student to learn about the trumpet, and FMI trumpet teachers are an excellent help.
 All of us at Fundamental Music Instruction are beyond happy to help students find their sound and enjoy music in their life.

-Trumpet lessons for beginners with our FMI trumpet teachers can teach children and adults the best way to learn a trumpet at-school or from the comfort of home with online lessons.
+FMI trumpet teachers teach children and adults the best way to learn a trumpet at-school or from the comfort of home with online lessons.
 Fundamental Music Instruction is for everyone!
-No matter how old you are, playing music has tremendous benefits.
+Music has tremendous benefits, no matter how old you are.
+Learn to play an instrument today!
 Find out more about Trumpet lessons with FMI Trumpet Lessons.

 Please do not hesitate to contact us at email@example.com, call us at 908-244-4943, or Contact Us!
 We can’t wait to fill your world with music with our valuable music lessons online.